kickinaface/socket-app/README.md

 Click on the visitors tab to see all connected sockets.
 They are grouped by email address if entered and display and update upon user joining and leaving the page.

 ### Profile
 Click on the profile tab to change your identity.
 Enter your first name, last name and email address to be used for sorting.
+These settings are stored in the browser's local storage

+### Messages
+Click on the messages tab to see all messages sent to you from other users/sockets.
+Messages will be cleared upon page refresh and update as they are sent.